quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 - Cvars: Config variables which represent most aspects of the game.
 There are cvars of a technical nature and cvars that alter the experience towards the player.
 - Factories: Factories represent a set of cvars bound to a certain game type like Duel.
-- Player status: In a file called `access.txt` you can assign roles like admin, moderator or simply ban a player.
+- Player permissions: In a file called `access.txt` you can assign roles like admin, moderator or simply ban a player.
 - Map pools: You can define map pools but which by default only influence the after match voting screen.
 - Workshop items: You can specify a list of free downloadable content for your server, mostly additional maps.
 - minqlx plugins: There is a Quake Live server extension called minqlx which allows to alter the server's behaviour through plugins.